aimhigherweb/iec_website/content/what-we-do/vision-training.md

 The length and course of vision training can vary and is dependent on multiple factors including, but not limited to, the severity of the condition and the rate of improvement.
 Training usually ranges from several months to more extended periods of training.
 After the initial period of therapy, the optometry will re-evaluate the patient's binocular vision system and assess for signs of improvement.
 Even after full recovery, exercises may still be needed occasionally to keep your eyes well trained and working effectively.

 Forms of vision therapy require specialised equipment in order to train and develop a patient's eye focusing or eye alignment.
-Theses are available at both our Adelaide and Woodville practices
+Theses are available at both our Adelaide and Henley Beach practices

 [Contact us](https://www.innovativeeyecare.com.au/contact) to see one of our friendly optometrists regarding vision therapy.